By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 11. Clean your glasses.

-If you start to long at a dirty world the lenses thorough which you look become dirty.
+If you start to long at a dirty world the lenses through which you look become dirty.
 The constant mudslinging on the news can color your view of the world.

 Find a fresh positive way to view your world.
 Look for people who do good things.
 Find youth that are making a difference and encourage them.